gititGoro/linx5bootstrapjekyll/docs/linx5-components-help/MSMQ/Functions/MsmqCreateQueue/Index.md

 -  #### Computer name

-    The name of the computer to create the queue on ("†'.'†ù indicates the local computer).
+    The name of the computer to create the queue on ("'.' indicates the local computer).

 -  #### Queue name